Godi28/XYZ-Clothing/README.md

 This is where you can view the website.

 ## Usage
-Browse the website ad enjoy.
+Browse the website and enjoy.